Niklas20114552/arch-tui-installer/README.md

 It's based on the [Arch Basic Install](https://gitlab.com/sontypiminternet/arch-basic)-Repository on GitLab.

-# I need you help!
+# I need your help!

 You can download both ```lang.conf``` (there is also one in the ```installed``` folder) file and make a translation.